Wake-induced response of vibro-impacting systems: Stability analysis

 \section{Stability analysis}

 Bifurcation diagrams presented above indicate that as parameters like $U_r$ or $\sigma$ is varied, existing orbits become unstable, resulting in newer periodic or aperiodic orbits.
+Such topological changes in the vibrational responses are known as discontinuity-induced bifurcations (DIBs) in the literature around non-smooth systems.
+DIBs can lead to unstable aperiodic solutions that are detrimental to the structure causing cause wear and tear.
 Hence, it is essential to carry out a stability analysis to investigate when an orbit might become unstable, therefore revealing routes to chaos.
-This sections considers two methods of investigating the stability of a limit cycle - an eigenvalue analysis of the fundamental solution matrix of the orbit under consideration followed by evaluation of Lyapunov exponents.